 Helping Victoria Grow: Extractive Resources Strategy

-Our population is set to almost double by 2050.
+Victoria's population is set to almost double by 2050.
 To accommodate this growth, Victoria needs to build 2.2 million new homes and upgrade its community infrastructure including its schools, hospitals and transport networks.

 A key ingredient for all this new infrastructure currently lies beneath the ground in Victoria.
 We must act now to secure our extractive resources: the sand, rock, gravel and clay that will be used to make the bricks, concrete, buildings and roads of tomorrow.
 Otherwise, we risk building over these crucial resources and losing them forever.